Last Modified: 2024-11-04 16:37:34.838

 4. The Expression Calculator can access two types of data: Grids (external grids that have been imported into HEC-HMS via the Grid Data Manager) and Stats (the computed Basin Characteristics values).
 We will use the Stats tab to compute initial estimates for Time of Concentration.
 In the Expression Calculator, ensure that the Field: Time of Concentration is selected and then select the Stats tab to access the Basin Characteristics variables.

-5. For this tutorial, we are going to use the below equation to estimate Time of Concentration which was developed for the modeling area of interest.
+5. For this tutorial, we are going to use the equation below, which was developed for the modeling area of interest, to estimate Time of Concentration.
 This equation establishes a relationship between Longest Flowpath Length (L) in miles, Centroidal Flowpath Length (LC) in miles, and 10-85 Slope in feet per mile.
-It is important to note that these types of equations are usually developed for use with specific watersheds and are not always applicable to other regions, land cover types, soil types, etc. Care should be taken in choosing/developing an equation that applies to the modeling area of interest.
+It is important to note that these types of equations are usually developed for use within specific watersheds and are not always applicable to other regions, land cover types, soil types, etc. Care should be taken in choosing/developing an equation that applies to the modeling area of interest.
 For simplicity, we will assume an R/(TC+R) relationship of 0.5 which means that the Storage Coefficient (R) will be equal to the Time of Concentration (TC).

 1. T_c = 2.2 * \frac{(L*L_C)}{\sqrt{Slope_{10-85}}}^{0.3}